purnagurung903/Readmegenerator/README.md

   ## Installation

-  clone or download this repo to your machine to install.Once done, install inquirer via npm.
+  Clone or download this repo to your machine to install.Once done, install inquirer via npm.

   ## Usages

   You can run node.js through terminal and answer the prompt questions and create a file into your project's directory.

   ## tests
-  test
+  Tests

   ## Contribute
-  contribute
+  Contribute

   ## License
   MIT